Seoul, Korea, 2023

 Wander, Wonder, Write is a weekly newsletter for curious people.

-I mostly publish travelogues on the amazing places I visit such as the Galápagos Islands and Japan.
-I pay attention to how we change the world by moving through it, and how the world changes us each time we feel moved.
+I publish travelogues on the amazing places I visit such as the Galápagos Islands, Japan, and Peru.
 I also write personal essays, recommend books, share thoughts on writing, and ask uncomfortable questions.
-My writing seeks to enlarge our comprehension of culture and our empathy for others.

 Why This Newsletter?